 Innovation is a Battlefield

 Innovation is a lot like British naval warfare in the late 1800s.
 Imagine yourself at sea pointing a crude artillery gun at a target around 1,600 yards away.
 You raise the gun barrel by turning a small wheel.
-You look through an open sight (like a rifle) and wait for the roll of the ship to bring the target into
+You look through an open sight (like a rifle) and wait for the roll of the ship to bring the target into view.
+Pushing a firing button at just the right time, you’re lucky to hit the target two or three times every half hour.[i]

 In warfare and innovation most shots fail.
 Still, you can’t miss too many times before rivals get the upper hand and sink you.
 Loss can be catastrophic.
 Despite the clear advantages of anything that might improve your performance, it’s all too common for innovation to be staunchly resisted by those who – ironically – would benefit most from it.